-Additional suggested readings may be given by the field instructors at the practicum site.
+Additional suggested readings may be given by the Faculty Liaisons/Instructors.
+These will be posted on D2L and copyright approval is required as applicable.
+Additionally, readings may be provided by the Field Instructors at the practicum site.
 These readings will directly pertain to the specific practice and site of the student.